 Should I stop taking Ozempic?

-If a physician prescribed Ozempic you experience any of the symptoms mentioned above, talk to your doctor before you quit taking it.
+If a physician prescribed Ozempic and you have experienced any of the symptoms mentioned above, talk to your doctor before you quit taking it.
 Report all symptoms and problems you experience to help your doctor provide the best medical advice possible.

 Is Ozempic dangerous for people who don’t have diabetes?